searx/searx/docs/blog/search-indexer-engines.rst

 Please note that if you are not using HTTPS to access these engines, you have to enable HTTP requests by setting ``enable_http`` to ``True``.

-Futhermore, if you do not want to expose these engines on a public instance, you can still add them and limit the access by setting ``tokens`` as described in the `blog post about private engines`_.
+Furthermore, if you do not want to expose these engines on a public instance, you can still add them and limit the access by setting ``tokens`` as described in the `blog post about private engines`_.